0xcert/framework/docs/connectors/asset-management-guide.md

 };
 ```

-Here we name and set a symbol to our asset ledger.
-We decide where asset metadata will live (off chain descriptive data about each asset) by defining the `uriPrefix` and `uriPostfix`.
-Combining `uriPrefix` with asset ID and `uriPostfix` we get the URI of each assets metadata location.
-Through [Certification guide]() we define the schemaId and trough [capabilities]() we decide what additional functionalities the asset ledger will possess (this cannot be changed after a ledger is deployed).
+Here, we name and set a symbol to our asset ledger.
+We decide where the asset metadata will live (off-chain descriptive data about each asset) by defining the `uriPrefix` and `uriPostfix`.
+Combining the `uriPrefix` with asset ID and `uriPostfix`, we get the URI of each asset's metadata location.
+Through the [Certification guide](), we define the schemaId, and through [capabilities](), we decide what additional functionalities the asset ledger will possess (this cannot be changed once a ledger is deployed).

-Finally we actually deploy the asset ledger.
+Finally, we deploy the asset ledger.

 ```ts
 const mutation = await AssetLedger.deploy(provider, assetLedgerDefinition);
 ```

-Deployment is an asynchronous action that is performed on the blockchain so deployment returns a [Mutation]() object which allows us to properly react to this in a way that is most beneficial to the application and user experiance we want to create.
+Deployment is an asynchronous action that is performed on the blockchain.
+Deployment thus returns a [Mutation]() object, which allows us to properly react to this in a way that is most beneficial to the application and the user experience we want to create.

-For this example lets first show the user transaction hash so he can see that something is happening and can check it on a block explorer
+For this example, let's first show our user a transaction hash so they can see that something is happening and can check it in a block explorer.

 ```ts
 const transactionHash = mutation.id;
 ```

-Now since we cannot do anything until the asset ledger is actually deployed we can wait for the transaction to be accepted onto the blockchain and then get the created asset ledger smart contract address.
+Now, since we cannot do anything until the asset ledger is deployed, we can wait for the transaction to be accepted onto the blockchain and then get the smart contract address of the newly created asset ledger.

 ```ts
 await mutation.complete();